By Kathryn Martin, NOLS instructor

 We wanted to see what all the fuss was about.

-The intention of this climbing trip was tri-fold.
+The intention of this climbing trip was three fold.
 First, I wanted to continue to develop my traditional rock climbing and rescue system skills to fulfill the qualifications to be assessed as a NOLS climbing instructor.
 Second, we wanted to preview the introductory and moderate routes NOLS students often use in Red Rocks to better prepare ourselves to lead students on these routes.
 Third, Logan was excited to practice his mentorship of instructors and coaching of students, as well as explore a new climbing area.

 We spent our days practicing anchor building and top rope set-up, scouting out good single pitch climbing crags, climbing moderate multi-pitch routes, and practicing rescue skills, including haul systems, lowers, and complex rappels.